-It is intended that interviews for this competition will be conducted in person and will last 40 minutes approximately subject to public health advice.
+It is intended that interviews for this competition will be conducted in person and will last 40 minutes approximately.

 Candidates should make themselves available on the date(s) specified by the Office of the Director of Public Prosecutions.

 For persons with disabilities if you require any reasonable accommodation to be made at any stage of the selection process, please make this known by stating your requirements by email to Recruitment@dppireland.ie.
 Every effort will be made to make the necessary arrangements to assist you.